Editor's Note: Thank you for your interest, these holiday offers expired and are no longer available.

 This holiday season, Chase has partnered up with e-commerce juggernaut Amazon.com for a deal that combines bonus rewards with discounted shipping.
 Chase Freedom cardholders will receive 5-percent rebates on up to $1,500 in Amazon purchases during a quarterly promotion that ends on Dec.
 31. The deal includes membership in Amazon Prime, a service that includes unlimited two-day shipping on many popular items for a full year.

 If you're in the mood to pick out holiday gifts in person, Chase's 5 percent quarterly bonus also applies to transactions at most major department stores, including JCPenney, Macy's, Nordstrom, Sears, Bloomingdale's and Kohl's.
 Although the promotion doesn't include discount department stores and big box retailers such as Walmart and Target, the mix of online and offline rebate deals can cover just about any shopping list.
-Plus, new Chase cardholders may qualify for a limited offer signup bonus of $200 (two hundred dollars) after spending $500 within three months from account opening.
+Plus, new Chase cardholders may qualify for a signup bonus of $100 after spending $500 within three months from account opening.

 Citi® Dividend® Card for College Students

-Even students can get in on year-end bonus rewards, with help from Citi.
-The student edition of their cash-back credit card features toy stores, department stores and Best Buy locations in this quarter's rotating bonus categories for 5-percent rebates.
+Even students can get in on bonus rewards, with help from Citi, building credit while earning cash back.
+The student edition of their cash-back credit card features 5 percent cash back every quarter in must-have categories like department stores, travel and more, enrollment each quarter is quick and easy.
 Although this card's reward earnings are capped at 300 Dividend Dollars per calendar year, there's no lower limit on your promotional purchases.
 Therefore, you can maximize your rebate on up to $6,000 in qualifying transactions, four times as much as this card's close competitors.

 Additionally rewards credit cards make the most sense for you if you're planning to carry little or no balance after any zero-APR introductory period.
 Otherwise, you can quickly rack up fees and finance charges that far outweigh any rebates or rewards you earn.
 However, with the right approach to account management, you can keep earning rewards on any of these cards throughout the year.